 Art.
-10quinquies - Right to disconnection
+10d - Right to disconnect

-Where employees use digital tools for professional purposes, a system ensuring respect for the right to disconnect outside working hours which is adapted to the specific situation of the company must be defined at the level of the company concerning, where appropriate, the practical arrangements and technical measures for disconnecting from digital tools, awareness-raising and training measures and compensation arrangements in the case of exceptional derogations from the right to disconnect.
+Where employees use digital tools for professional purposes, a system ensuring respect for the right to disconnect outside working hours which is adapted to the specific situation of the company must be defined at the level of the company concerning the practical arrangements and technical measures for disconnecting from digital tools, awareness-raising and training measures and compensation arrangements in the case of exceptional derogations from the right to disconnect.